HemantMishra2003/Cancer-Predictor-Recall-100/README.md

 📌 **Interpretation:**

-CatBoost provides the **most reliable and medically safe performance**,
+> CatBoost provides the **most reliable and medically safe performance**/
-making it the best choice for final lung cancer prediction.
+> making it the best choice for final lung cancer prediction.

 ###  Final Decision
 ___________________________________________